 Look For the Signs

-Dr. Eranki suggests anyone with diabetes should check their blood sugar frequently, even if they are feeling well.
+Dr. Gogineni suggests anyone with diabetes should check their blood sugar frequently, even if they are feeling well.
 Your blood sugar level can drop unexpectedly, especially if you are not in your regular routine.
-Dr. Eranki encourages hosts or family members to look out for signs of blood sugar problems.
+Dr. Gogineni encourages hosts or family members to look out for signs of blood sugar problems.
 Symptoms of low blood sugar, for example, are confusion, dizziness or disorentiation.

 If someone you love is feeling frustrated, a little encouragement goes a long way.
 Tomorrow is another day, when you can get back on track and resume your usual eating habits.

-“You can still be responsible while indulging,” says Dr. Eranki.
+“You can still be responsible while indulging,” says Dr. Gogineni.
 “It’s just important to take portion control into consideration.
 That way you can enjoy without overloading throughout the day.”